cscorley/dissertation/chapters/4_dit/3_discussion.md

 #### Batch changesets are better than batch snapshot *and* batch changesets are better than changesets in the simulated environment

+This situation occurs in 2 out of 6 systems: \mahout and \openjpa.
+We hypothesize that this is because in the batch evaluation, the model is trained on all data before being queried, while in the historical simulation the model is trained on partial data before being queried.
+This allows for the batch model to be more accurate because it is trained on more data and reveals feature location research evaluations may not be accurately portraying how an DIT would perform in a real scenario.

 #### Batch changesets are better than batch snapshot *and* changesets in the simulated environment are better than batch changesets

+We note that this situation never occurs.
+This also supports the hypothesis that historical simulation more accurately portrays the system over time as it more accurately captures the correct state of the system (i.e., the developers maintaining the system) at the point in time when querying is done.
+Since querying on the batch models is after the model is completely trained, there may be developers that are no longer, or have yet to start, maintaining the system anymore.
+Again, the historical simulation may better capture this scenario.

 #### Batch snapshot are better than batch changeset *and* changesets in the simulated environment are better than batch changesets

+This situation occurs in 2 out of 6 systems: \bookkeeper, \tika, and
+\zookeeper.
+Similarly, this could be because of how the models are trained.
+Although batch changesets perform worse in both cases, historical simulation using changesets outweighs batch snapshot modelling.
+This does not necessarily mean that changesets are bad, but may more accurately model the system over time.

 #### Batch snapshot are better than batch changeset *and* batch changesets are better than changesets in the simulated environment

+This situation occurs in a single system: \pig.
+We note that this system does not achieve statistical significance for either case.
+This also supports the hypothesis that historical simulation more accurately portrays the system over time.
+However, we cannot conclude this without also historically simulating snapshot TM-based DITs.